About This Model

 About This Pen

 This is a Balance Streamline from the 1937-41 final era of Balances.
-It is a slender, standard size, 5⅛” long, in Marine Green Radite.
+It is a slender, standard size, 5⅛” long, in Golden Brown Radite.
 Like all of the later Balances, it is very sturdy and solidly made, with a firm lever and clip.
 The gold trim is all clean and untarnished.
 The pen is generally very clean and shiny, with its share of minor wear marks, especially at the top of the cap.
 The view window is ambered but clear.
 The Sheaffer imprint is complete and legible.
 The nib is a Feathertouch 5, one of my favorite Sheaffer nibs, and it writes a firm, but not stiff fine.
 An excellent everyday pen for a smaller hand.